-Japan is known for its intricate designs on armors which were made as early as the 18th to 19th century.
+Japan is known for its intricate designs on armors made as early as the 18th to 19th century.
 And in a bit to celebrate the Japanese splendor, Bonhams is all set to bring under the hammer some Fine Japanese Art.
-One of the major crowd pullers is exceptional mogami do tosei gusoku armor from the Edo Period.
-The colorful beards and dragons armor spots different hues like white, scarlet, black, blue, orange and gold work for a very dramatic look.
+One of the major crowd pullers is exceptional Mogami does tosei gusoku armor from the Edo Period.
+The colorful beards and dragon armor spots different hues like white, scarlet, black, blue, orange, and gold work for a theatrical look.

 Crafted in textures such as black lacquer, doeskin, white fur, gilded paper, copper, and iron, the armor piece is touted to sell around $2.46 millions.